 - Operational efficiency – Reducing the time employees spend looking for information.

-- Decision-making quality – Ensuring that lessons learned and best practices are easily accessible, lowering the chance of repeated mistakes.
+- Decision-making quality – making sure that lessons learned and best practices are easily accessible, lowering the chance of repeated mistakes.

 - Employee productivity – Minimizing duplicate work and decreasing the reliance on memory or single experts.